AppImage/AppImageKit/README.md

 ```

  * AppRun is the binary that is executed when the AppImage is run
- * .DirIcon contains a 48x48 pixel PNG icon that is used for the AppImage
+ * .DirIcon contains a svg icon that is used for the AppImage
  * SomeAppFile could be some random file that the app requires to run

 However, in order to allow for automated generation, processing, and richer metadata, the AppImage format follows a somewhat more elaborate convention: